tipichris/YAPCache/README.md

 APC Cache
 =========

-An APCu based caching plugin for the [YOURLS](http://yourls.org/) URL shortener.
+An APC based caching plugin for the [YOURLS](http://yourls.org/) URL shortener.

 This plugin is designed to remove a lot of the database traffic from YOURLS, primarily the write load from doing the logging and click tracking.
 We have attempted to strike a balance between keeping most information, but spilling it in some cases in the name of higher performance.